The College of Education offers numberous certifications both for undergraduate and graduate students and for working professionals.

 Educational Leadership and Policy Studies Options

-The fully online Superintendent Academic Partnership Certificate Program was collaboratively developed by UT Arlington and area school district personnel to ensure that program participants acquire the skills and background information needed to become practicing superintendents.
+The fully online Superintendent Certificate Program was collaboratively developed by UTA and area school district personnel to ensure that program participants acquire the skills and background information needed to become practicing superintendents.
 This non-thesis certificate program (15 hours, six courses) is fully aligned with the Educational Leadership Constituent Council standards and designed for administrators who already have principal certification and a conferred master’s degree and want to advance in the K-12 education arena.

 For more information regarding leadership certificates, please visit the Department of Educational Leadership and Policy Studies.